 Elbow dysplasia, like hip dysplasia, is a joint condition caused by the abnormal growth of the front legs.
-This condition causes dogs to limp a little, favoring one or both of its front limbs.
+This condition causes dogs to limp a little, favoring one or both of their front limbs.
 The signs of elbow dysplasia are often intermittent and hardly visible, making it difficult to diagnose.

 To get ahead of it, screening often is essential for early diagnosis.
 Some signs to watch out for are stiff elbow joints, cracking sounds when the elbow joints move, and irregular rotation of the joint.
 Elbow dysplasia is especially common in medium-to-large dogs and breeds like Labrador retrievers, golden retrievers, German shepherds, German shorthaired pointers, and Pembroke Welsh corgis.

 The heart is a vital organ that needs no introduction.
 In dogs, mitral valve disease, dilated cardiomyopathy (a disease of the heart muscle), and arrhythmias are common diseases that affect the heart.
 Some breeds like Labrador retrievers, Golden retrievers, Rottweilers, German shorthaired pointers, and Pembroke Welsh corgis are more susceptible to these diseases.